KILTprotocol/sdk-js/docs/contribution-guide.md

 We want the KILT SDK to be easy to use for all fellow developers.
 We ❤️ well-documented code.

-KILT's API doc is available [here][apidoc].
+KILT SDK's API doc is available [here][apidoc].

-In the KILT SDK, modules and public methods are documented directly in the code, in what is called *docBlocks*.
-DocBlocks are special comments which document the code they precede.
+In the KILT SDK, modules and public methods are documented directly in the code via [TSDoc][TSDoc].
+If you know JSDoc, TSDoc is a stricter and TS-compatible version of it.

+Documentation is written in "docBlocks", special comments that document the code they precede.
+Docblocks start with `/**`.

 Our docBlocks need to follow some linting rules.
 Make sure ESLint is activated in your code editor, so the errors and warnings are highlighted.
 We also check these rules on commit and in our CI pipeline, so that you're protected: you can't push a linting error to the repo.
 You don't need to - but if you're interested: you can see all the linting rules for the docBlocks in `.eslintrc.json`, and check what they mean on [eslint-plugin-jsdoc][eslint-plugin-jsdoc].

 We're using [typedoc][typedoc] to generate the API doc from the docBlocks.